Empyrean-Heaven/In-Pursuit-Of-Heavenhood_BN/INDEX.md

 Unique Martial Art: Breath of the Wild (immense defense and block).

 Judgment: Among the ten professions, it is somewhere in the middle.
-You will bestrong enough to escape from the likes of Mahoraga and even last a while against him, but ultimately, the fact is Pickle is a pinnacle prehistoric human with no supernatural talents.
+You will be strong enough to escape from the likes of Mahoraga and even last a while against him, but ultimately, the fact is Pickle is a pinnacle prehistoric human with no supernatural talents.
 In a normal setting he would be the apex, but here, he is mediocre.

 ### Neo, The One
 Description: They called you a madman but look where we are now.
 Will you escape the matrix again, Neo?